gourav631/Gourav-Kumar-Data-Engineer/README.md

 XML to CSV Converter with AWS S3 Integration

 # Description
 This repository contains Python scripts to download, extract and parse an XML file, convert it to CSV format, and upload it to an AWS S3 bucket.
-The following files are included:

 # Requirements
 Python 3.x